snsaiphoo/binf6110_assignment4/README.md

 A shared nearest neighbour (SNN) graph was constructed using `FindNeighbors()` based on the first 40 principal components, as determined by visual inspection of the elbow plot.
 This graph forms the basis for graph-based clustering in the following step [16].

 #### 3.2 - FindClusters() and UMAP
 Clustering was performed using `FindClusters()` across a range of resolutions (0.1 to 0.8) to identify the optimal granularity of clusters [19].
 To determine the most appropriate resolution, the clustree package was used to visualize cluster stability across resolutions, as outlined in a scRNA-seq clustering tutorial [19].
 The clustree plot was evaluated at each resolution to identify the point at which clusters remained stable without producing an excessive number of random branches, indicating over-clustering.
 A resolution of 0.4 was selected based on this assessment, as it represented the point where cluster structure was stable and biologically interpretable.
 UMAP was then run using `RunUMAP()` on the first 40 PCs to produce the final visualization.
-It should also be noted that the original authors also used 40 PCs for their downstream analysis, along with a higher resolution of 0.6, which was supported by multiple rounds of filtering that produced a more refined dataset [3, 20].

 #### 3.3 - Checking for Batch Effects
 Batch effects were assessed by visualizing the UMAP coloured by `mouse_id`.
 UMAP plots were additionally generated, coloured by tissue type to examine whether clustering reflected tissue of origin or broader biological variation.